crazyscot/brot3/README.md

   - `git cliff --tag v<intended new tag> > CHANGELOG.md`
   - commit with prefix `chore(release)`
 - Merge changeset to main as usual
-- Update `release` branch to the desired release point, push it to github.
+- Create and push the new tag
-- ✨✨ automation happens ✨✨
+- Run the `package` workflow on that tag
-- Edit and publish the draft release in Github.
-You may find it useful to press the button to autogenerate the release notes; `git cliff` might also yield insights.
+- Create the release in Github.
+Sometimes it's useful to press the button to autogenerate the release notes; sometimes less so.

 ### Manual build types